Do You Remember?

 Deflated, scattering our clothes about the room,

-Anchoring our shoes by the bed?
+Our shoes by the bed?

-How the wind would enter,
+And how the wind would enter,

-Tentatively, curious, its soft paws touching us,
+Tentatively, curious, its soft paws

-Then pulling away?
+Then

-And how we threw open the curtains,
+And how we threw open the curtains

-—The light spilling from the room—
+—The light spilling out from the room—

 To sail the uncharted estuaries of the night?